SciPhi-AI/R2R/README.md

 # About

-R2R (Rag to Riches) is the ultimate open-source framework for building and deploying high-quality Retrieval-Augmented Generation (RAG) systems.
+R2R (Rag to Riches) is the ultimate open-source answer engine for building and deploying high-quality Retrieval-Augmented Generation (RAG) systems.
 Designed to bridge the gap between local LLM experimentation and scalable, production-ready applications, R2R provides a comprehensive, feature-rich environment for developers.

 For a more complete view of R2R, check out our [documentation](https://r2r-docs.sciphi.ai/).